If you’re looking for some tips for visiting Malta, you’ve come to the right place. As a native, I love sharing my honest advice with visitors.

 While Malta has some stunning beaches, the sea can be very unforgiving.
 Every year, several people die after being swept away by waves or currents.

-Download this app to check which beaches are safe on the day you want to go swimming.
+Tip: Download the WhichBeach app to see which beaches are safe on the day you want to go swimming.

 12. Avoid Paceville like the plague (unless you’re a party animal)